redhat-appstudio/infra-deployments/components/monitoring/prometheus/README.md

       retentionSize: 1GiB
 ```

-### Observability Operator (OBO) Prometheus
+#### Observability Operator (OBO) Prometheus
-Federates the Platform Prometheus instance.
+Federates the Platform and UWM Prometheus instances.

-There are limitations for both built-in Prometheus instances that do no allow us to
+There are limitations for both built-in Prometheus instances that do not allow us to
 use them to write metrics to RHOBS:

 - The configurations of the Platform Prometheus instance are owned by SRE Platform, thus
 we cannot configure this instance to remote-write.
 - Service Monitors for The UWM Prometheus instance are limited for scraping metrics
-from the same namespace in which the service monitor is defined. it means that this
+from the same namespace in which the Service Monitor is defined. it means that this
-instance cannot federate the Platform Prometheus instance.
+instance cannot federate the Platform Prometheus instance, thus cannot hold all data
+needed to be exported (it also cannot remote-write metrics coming from different
+namespaces).

-For those reasons, another instance is needed that will federate the other
+For those reasons, another instance is needed to federate the other instances, and
-instances, and will later on write metrics to RHOBS.
+write metrics to RHOBS.

-At the moment, only the Platform Prometheus instance is being federated.
+This instance collect selected metrics from Platform Prometheus and UWM Prometheus, and
+remote-writes selected labels for those metrics to RHOBS, which in turn, makes the
+metrics accessible to AppSRE Grafana.

+This Prometheus instance is deployed using a MonitoringStack custom resource provided
-The Observability Operator is installed by default in production and staging clusters.
+by the Observability Operator.
+This operator is installed by default in Production and
-In Development it's installed and configured using ArgoCD.
+Staging clusters.
+In Development clusters, it's installed and configured using ArgoCD.